 How to separate personal checking and business checking accounts

-Opening a business bank account as a sole proprietor might require you to actually incorporate and get an EIN to open an account.
-We recommend discussing your options with your accountant and/or legal advisor.
+Opening a business bank account as a sole proprietor might require you to actually incorporate and get an EIN.
+We recommend discussing your options with your accountant and/or legal advisor if that’s the case.

 If you’re already incorporated, your first step is to find a business checking account that fits your needs, which brings us to the next section.